-This device complies with Part 15 of the FCC Rules.
-Operation is subject to the following two conditions:
+Supporting test records reside with the manufacturer.
+The device complies with Part 15 of the FCC Rules.
+Operation is subject to the following conditions:

-(1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+- 1. The equipment may not cause harmful interference. - 2.
+The equipment must accept any interference received, including interference that may cause undesired operation.

-Changes or modifications to this unit not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.

-This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the FCC Rules.
+Changes or modifications to this equipment not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
+This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
-Operation of this equipment in a residential area is likely to cause harmful interference, in which case the user will be required to correct the interference at his own expense.
-The following techniques of reducing the interference problems are applied easily.
+This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
+Operation of this equipment in a residential area is likely to cause harmful interference, in which case the user will be required to correct the interference at their expense.
+The following techniques can be used to reduce interference problems:

-- 1. Disconnect the sc1000 probe and display modules from the power source to verify that it is or is not the source of the interference. - 2.
-If the sc1000 probe and display modules are connected into the same outlet as the device with which it is interfering, try another outlet. - 3.
-Move the probe and display modules away from the device receiving the interference. - 4.
-Position the receiving antenna for the device receiving the interference. - 5.
+- Disconnect the equipment from its power source to verify that it is or is not the source of the interference. - 2.
+If the equipment is connected to the same outlet as the device experiencing interference, connect the equipment to a different outlet. - 3.
+Move the equipment away from the device receiving the interference. - 4.
+Reposition the receiving antenna for the device receiving the interference. - 5.
 Try combinations of the above.

-GSM modem MC55I is listed under FCC identifier QIPMC55I.
+GSM modem MC55I-W is listed under FCC identifier QIPMC55I-W.